Physiology of decompression: Dive profile

-The dive profile has the greatest influence on the level of decompression stress and is the easiest set of factors to measure and quantify.
+The dive profile has the greatest influence on the level of decompression stress in divers, and is the easiest set of factors to measure and quantify.
 It is the primary generator of decompression stress, and without it there is no decompression stress and DCS cannot develop.
 Recent dive history affects the amount of inert gas loading of the tissues at the start of the dive, to which additional gas is added during the dive, contributing to the load that must be eliminated during the decompression.
-The depth and density of the diving medium provide the ambient pressure driving ingassing and outgassing.
+The depth and density of the diving medium, plus the externally applied pressure (usually atmospheric pressure), provide the ambient pressure driving ingassing and outgassing.
 The time spent at depth affects the uptake and elimination of inert gases by way of diffusion and perfusion.
-Decompression stops provide the time required for outgassing to reduce concentrations to levels calculated to be acceptably safe, before ascent is continued.
 The partial pressure of the inert gas component of the breathing gas controls the concentration gradient driving diffusion into and out of the tissues.
+After sufficient exposure all tissues are saturated and previous dive history becomes irrelevant.

 Ascent rate controls the rate of reduction of ambient pressure.
+Decompression stops provide the time required for outgassing to reduce concentrations to levels calculated to be acceptably safe, before ascent is continued.
 The surface atmospheric pressure is the endpoint of in-water decompression, a lower atmospheric pressure requires more gas to be eliminated during decompression to reach safe tissue supersaturation levels on surfacing.
 The surface atmospheric pressure is mainly a function of altitude, but there is also a small influence from the variations in barometric pressure due to meteorological influences.